 The world’s most northerly capital

-Most Icelanders live in Reykjavík and even on the shortest visit you’ll be struck by how quirky and creative the population is.
-Despite being on the northern margin of Europe, the locals have crafted a town packed with captivating art, rich cuisine and an epic music scene.
-Learn about a history stretching back to the Vikings and use the city as a base for trips to Iceland’s amazing natural wonders.
+More than half of the population of Iceland live in Reykjavík – a city smaller than Anchorage, Alaska – but even on the shortest visit you’ll be struck by the quirky character and creativity of the population.
+Despite being on the northern margins of Europe, on an island sculpted by volcanoes and ice, locals have forged a city packed with captivating art, rich cuisine and energetic nightlife, hosting an epic music scene.
+Learn about a history stretching back to Viking times and use the city as a base for trips to Iceland’s amazing natural wonders.

 A Car drives along the road against a background of beautiful scenic view of a medieval village in France.